some-programs/natbwmon/README.md

 # natbwmon

+## what?

-Small web ui for visaulising up/down bandwidth for NAT clients.
+- A Small web IO for visaulising up/down bandwidth for NAT clients.

-Note that this is **only tested on UniFi Dream Machine Pro** with one specific port configuration so YMMV.

-I just wrote this quickly to be able too get some basic idea of which addresses is using internet bbandwidth.

-The program generates and manages iptables rules to record per LAN client statistics.
+## features

+- Show bandwidth per lan client between router host and the internet, updated muliple times per second on default settings.

+- View tracked connections per client host.

+## why?

-I wanted to run this on an UniFi Dream Machine Pro which doesnt officially support third party sofware so a static binary that does not link to anything outside itself was the primary target.
+- I wanted to run this on an UniFi Dream Machine Pro which doesnt officially support third party sofware so a static binary that does not link to anything outside itself was the primary target.

+- This is **only tested on UniFi Dream Machine Pro** with one specific port configuration so YMMV, should work on most linux NAT gateway setups though.

+## how to use

+- The only requirement is Go 1.14 or later for mative and cross platform builds.

-look at the [run](run) script to see how the application is compiled and transferred to the device.
-You just need go 1.14 or later for cross platform builds.
+- Look at the [run](run) script to see how the application is compiled and transferred to the arm64 UDM pro device.

-Execute `go run . -h` to see command line flags.
+- Execute `go run . -h` to see command line flags.

+- the `-clear` flag removes all iptables (used to count bytes per client) from the system and exits.

 # TODO

-- remove hosts after no updates
+- remove hosts/rules after no updates.
+- remove iptables rules on program shutdown
 - (maybe) fancier web ui
-- (maybe) view conntrack